phillycommunitywireless/docs/docs/en/installations/installations.md

 ### Outdoor WiFi APs

-Hosts of rooftop installations will also host a router in the house near the window to the front of the house.
+Hosts of rooftop installations will also host a router in the house, near the window to the front of the house.
 In some cases we may install a wall-mounted access point on the outside of the house to propagate the broadband signal throughout the neighborhood.

 ### Indoor Router and Access Points Overview

-The Ethernet cable is passed through a Power-over-Ethernet (PoE) injector, which adds power to the signal the Ethernet cable is carrying and allows downstream devices to be powered solely through Ethernet.
+The Ethernet cable coming down from the roof passes through a Power-over-Ethernet (PoE) injector, which adds power to the signal the cable is already carrying.
+That is how the rooftop antenna runs off an ordinary indoor outlet.

 <figure style="display: flex; justify-content: center; align-items: center; flex-direction: column;">
     <img src="../../assets/images/installations/install/image4.jpg"